9th Grade ACP Physics

 The beginning of class IS the time to find your seat and sit in it and get out your homework, calculator, notebook, and writing implement – all ready to go!
 Check the board to see what we are doing!

 Don’t wait until the last minute to ask questions or to reach out for help!

 I am always available, and more than happy, to help you.
-You can always reach me afterschool at my email address (firstname.lastname@example.org) .
+You can always reach me after school at my email address (email@example.com).
 Email me with specific questions and explain what you have tried.
 The more specific you are, the better I can help you.
+If you need to meet with me to ask a question, please send an email and tell me your availability.
+We can arrange a meeting to talk.
 Lastly, enjoy yourselves this year and have fun!